Koenkk/zigbee2mqtt.io/docs/advanced/support-new-devices/01_support_new_devices.md

     description: 'MiJia temperature & humidity sensor', // Description of the device, copy from vendor site. (only used for documentation and startup logging)
     fromZigbee: [], // We will add this later
     toZigbee: [], // Should be empty, unless device can be controlled (e.g. lights, switches).
-    exposes: [e.battery(), e.temperature(), e.humidity()], // Defines what this device exposes, used for e.g. Home Assistant discovery and in the frontend
+    exposes: [e.battery(), e.temperature(), e.humidity()], // Defines what this device exposes, used for e.g. Home Assistant discovery and in the WebUI
 };

 module.exports = definition;